-a.
+- a.
 Acting with honesty and integrity in academic and professional activities.
-A resident never represents the work of others as his/her own.

-b.
-Striving for professional competence.
+A resident never represents the work of others as his/her own. - b.
+Striving for professional competence. - c.

-c.
 Fostering a positive environment for learning.
-A dental resident will not interfere with or undermine other residents' efforts to learn.

-d.
-Respecting the knowledge, skills and values of dentists, instructors, and other health care professionals.

-e.
-Respecting the autonomy and dignity of fellow residents, instructors, staff, other health care professionals and patients.

-f.
-Seeking treatment for any personal impairment, including substance abuse, which could adversely impact patients, instructors, health care providers or other residents.

-g.
-Promoting the good of every patient in a caring, compassionate and confidential manner.

-h.
-Protecting the confidentiality of any medical, personal, academic, financial or business information.
+A dental resident will not interfere with or undermine other residents' efforts to learn. - d.
+Respecting the knowledge, skills and values of dentists, instructors, and other health care professionals. - e.
+Respecting the autonomy and dignity of fellow residents, instructors, staff, other health care professionals and patients. - f.
+Seeking treatment for any personal impairment, including substance abuse, which could adversely impact patients, instructors, health care providers or other residents. - g.
+Promoting the good of every patient in a caring, compassionate and confidential manner. - h.
+Protecting the confidentiality of any medical, personal, academic, financial or business information. - i.

-i.
 Maintaining honesty in all interactions with faculty, administration and preceptors.

+- j.
+Knowingly posting, publishing or circulating derogatory information concerning any member of the resident body, University faculty, staff, or preceptor that materially or substantially disrupts classes or other University activities or is, in the discretion of the University, considered vulgar or indecent or otherwise not conducive to learning. - k.
+Will not engage in any kind or type of harassment.

-A. Residents must comply with the Standards of Professional Conduct.
+Residents must comply with the Standards of Professional Conduct.
 A resident's behavior may result in a referral to the University Student Professionalism Board if there are allegations of professional misconduct occurring in, but not limited to, any of the following settings:

-i.
-Educational activities (e.g., in the classroom, clinics, rotations, experiential assignments) provided or arranged by the University or College ii.
-Programming, events, ceremonies or professional networking functions during College of Dental Medicine or other professional meetings iii.
-Service activities promoted by the University, College or any resident organizations affiliated with the College or University j.
-Knowingly posting, publishing or circulating derogatory information concerning any member of the resident body, University faculty, staff, or preceptor that materially or substantially disrupts classes or other University activities or is, in the discretion of the University, considered vulgar or indecent or otherwise not conducive to learning.
+- a.
+Educational activities (e.g., in the classroom, clinics, rotations, experiential assignments) provided or arranged by the University or College - b.
+Programming, events, ceremonies or professional networking functions during College of Dental Medicine or other professional meetings - c.
+Service activities promoted by the University, College or any resident organizations affiliated with the College or University